-For expert advice or representation with any legal issue affecting elderly or vulnerable people or their families, carers or Trustees, call Slater and Gordon on freephone 0800 916 9056 or contact us online.
+For expert advice or representation with any legal issue affecting elderly or vulnerable people or their families, carers or trustees, call Slater and Gordon Lawyers on freephone 0161 830 9644 or contact us online.

-Advice & representation on all mental capacity matters
+- Advice and representation on all mental capacity matters

-Whether it’s because of an accident or illness, people can lose the ability to manage their financial, health and legal affairs.
-So that you’re ready no matter what the future has in store, you can choose someone to manage not only your property and finances should you become incapable of doing so, but also to make health and welfare decisions on your behalf.
+Whether it’s because of an accident or illness, a person can lose the ability to manage their own financial, health and legal affairs.
+To ensure that you’re ready no matter what the future has in store, you can choose someone to manage not only your property and finances should you become incapable of doing so, but also to make health and welfare decisions on your behalf.

 There are two different types of LPA.
-One focusses on your property and financial affairs; the other is centred on your health and welfare.
+One focuses on your property and financial affairs, while the others centred on your health and welfare.
 You can decide to make one type of LPA or both.
-These documents come into effect once registered with the Office of the Public Guardian and in the case of Health and Welfare LPAs if you lose your mental capacity.
-A Property and Affairs LPA can be used by your chosen attorney(s) whilst you retain capacity but you decide you don’t want to make decisions for yourself any longer.
+These documents come into effect once registered with the Office of the Public Guardian and in the case of Health and Welfare LPAs, if you lose your mental capacity.
+A Property and Affairs LPA can be used by your chosen attorney(s) whilst you retain capacity if you decide you don’t want to make decisions for yourself any longer.

-An LPA for property and finances can be used when registered and whilst you still have the capacity to make decisions, or you can specify that you only want it to come into effect in the event you lose this capacity.
+An LPA for property and finances can be used when registered and whilst you still have the capacity to make decisions.
+Alternatively, you can specify that you only want it to come into effect in the event that you lose this capacity.
 It can cover a range of things, including: